kristasmith88/web-dev-hw/Project- 2/ReadMe_Project2.md

 ## Krista Smith

 ### BEHOLD, my second ReadMe file!
 This week I am feeling a little better as I now have a basic understanding of the layout.
-Github and Atom have been working perfectly which has made the experience really fun to explore them a little bit more.
+[Github](https://github.com/) and Atom have been working perfectly which has made the experience really fun to explore them a little bit more.
 I did notice that I am having to go back to look at the previous weeks instructions because I forget the steps of making a read me and the html for our sites.
 However this was very easy to navigate through and I am hoping that as we continue on I will get to the point when I dont need to look back at the step by step instructions.
-I am making to how to list though just in case.(insert smiley face)
+I am making to how to list though just in case.[smiley face](./images/Smiley.png)

 ---
 ### Tasks